 Measures of FDI flows capture international movements of physical (productive) capital rather than other financial assets.
 FDI is one potential channel through which migration could affect labor productivity in both home and host regions.
-That is because immigrants may reduce information frictions that typically lead to a bias by firms against investing in business ventures in foreign countries, about which firms know much less than they do about their home country.
+That is because immigrants may reduce information frictions that typically lead to a bias against investing in business ventures in foreign countries, about which firms know much less than they do about their home country.
 Increasing FDI may not only raise the physical capital stock, but also improve technology and thus result in productivity gains.

 Inward foreign direct investment